 Many sites we see are filled with users with admin access for people who have left the company – often using private emails rather than company emails.
 This is just asking for trouble!
-The day someone leaves your business is they day their admin rights to access your website should be deleted.
+The day someone leaves your business is

 This also goes for non-current web developers and virtual assistants!

 There is no substitute for running your own backups for your website.
 That way, if your site is hacked, you have a problem updating something or you simply want to take your site and move somewhere else, by having control over your backups you can quickly get your site back up and running again.

 Most web hosts offer some form of backups, but

 I advise my clients to run their own site backups in addition to whatever their host may or may not do.
 I use and recommend Updraft Plus (Premium).

 Don’t store your backups in the same place as your website.
 If hackers hit your site, they will also trash your backups.
 Keep your backups stored off your hosting – either with the backup company or stored in the cloud with somewhere like Dropbox.